celo-org/celo-monorepo/flakey-test-tracking/README.md

 - You can test for flakiness locally by setting `FLAKEY=true`.
 - You can save all FlakeTracker results to text files.
 See comments in `./db.js`

+## Obsolete Flakey Test Issues

+- If tests are removed, renamed or refactored their `testID` will change and any flakey test issues corresponding to them will be marked as obsolete.
+This happens when FlakeTracker no longer encounters the `testID` during the course of test execution.
+When obsolete issues are found on a PR that has not yet been merged, a GitHub Check will alert the PR's author and reviewers that the issue should be renamed with the updated `testID` if possible.
+Obsolete issues that are found on `master` (i.e. after the PR is merged) will be automatically closed.
+Note, changes to obsolete flakey test issues should occur only shortly before the PR is merged to avoid interfering with other workflows.

 ## Slack Notifications

 To receive Slack notifications when new flakey tests are discovered, first [add GitHub to Slack](https://slack.github.com/).
 Then, send the following Slack command to the GitHub bot to subscribe to issues with the `FLAKEY` label.